vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 offered to every processor; the simplified implementation passes all session tests.
 All 21 CTest targets also pass in the normal build.

+## Retain Mori and Neverland playback data through the existing ownership contract

+Mori SNES and Neverland SNES stored borrowed `ByteReader` values in their persistent runtimes.
+A program copied out of its scan/session snapshot could therefore read freed source bytes during later playback.
+Their sequence/runtime entry points now take `RetainedSource`, and scanners pass `input.retain()`.
+Session scans share their immutable storage; callers with borrowed buffers explicitly capture it before creating a deferred runtime.

+Mori now uses one owning runtime configuration for songs and sound effects.
+The sound-effect state reads its script address from the existing layout, removing a second configuration type and a separately assembled script list.
+One `DriverConfig` constructor supplies the same lightweight reader/table view to playback and immediate synth analysis.
+Synth analysis does not copy or retain source bytes.
+The production changes remove **17 lines** while fixing ownership.

+New tests copy programs out of scan results, release the input and result, then render and verify that releasing the last program releases its retained bytes.
+Existing direct-playback fixtures now release their decode buffers before rendering, including Mori's hardware-only sound effect.
+Ignored ASan/UBSan probes compile the old/new scanner and runtime implementations: both old implementations fail the new ownership assertion, and both new implementations pass their complete format suites.
+All 21 CTest targets pass.
+These are generated fixtures, not real-file corpus validation.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding